 Modernize Your Surveillance System with CCTV Cloud Storage

 CCTV cloud storage is a comprehensive programme that allows users to store camera-related footage remotely without worrying about storage capacity on-site.
 It is fairly simple to set-up and requires minimal equipment.
 And even gives the comfort of upgrading existing traditional cameras to cloud as state-of-the-art NVRs support a wide range of hardware.
 With cloud gaining a lot of popularity these days, new age video recorders are gaining traction in the market- CMVR i.e. cloud-managed video recorders.
-With keeping cloud needs in mind these are designed with no physical recorder on-site and there is just a bridge appliance connecting all the cameras with the cloud data centre directly with no human interaction in between.
+With keeping cloud needs in mind these are designed with no physical recorder on-site and there is just a bridge appliance connecting all the cameras with the cloud data center directly with no human interaction in between.

 Storing camera files to the cloud offers peace of mind to the user.
 Despite being a complex process, much of the work is handled by the system itself leaving humans with negligible labour.
 Storing data off-site is safe and secure and the files from the cameras are automatically logged in with date and time for effortless extraction.
-Hybrid cloud storage systems also provide an option to store some latest data on-site storage devices to solve latency issues and the rest in the cloud.
+Hybrid cloud storage systems also provide an option to store some latest data on site storage devices to solve latency issues and the rest in the cloud.
 It doesn’t require any bulky equipment to upload data onto the cloud.

-When considering to upgrade an existing CCTV system or installing a new cloud CCTV system, below are the components used in a cloud CCTV system and the working behind it.
+When considering to upgrade an existing CCTV system or installing a new cloud CCTV system, below are the components used in a cloud based CCTV system and the working behind it.
 These points should be kept in mind for smart surveillance decisions.

 A reliable and high bandwidth broadband connection is a basic requirement for uploading the data to the cloud.
 The recorder constantly needs to send the footage to the cloud and any drop in the connection can result in choppy footage.
 With an increase in the number of cameras, the speed requirements for the internet increases.
 For instance, when using a camera of 256 Kbps speed for cloud recording, for a set of 8 cameras the recorder would need a minimum speed of 2 Mbps.
 Any drop in the speed and the user could lose some quality or frame rate.
 Moreover, in the case of NVR, high bandwidth connection is also required for the IP cameras to upload the footage to the NVR itself as the cameras are wireless.